ityonemo/realbook/README.md

 The `1.0` version will include telemetry and operability features, possibly include support for a pluggable Phoenix LiveView dashboard.
-  It may also possibly include data ingress typechecking.

 PRs and assistance greatly welcome.